 It’s easier to always run Exchange Management Shell as administrator.
 Do you use the Exchange Management Shell (EMS) once in a while, or do you use it daily?
 It is known that you can’t run all the commands you enter in EMS.
 That’s because you need administrator privileges.
 If you right-click EMS and click run as administrator it will work.
 In this article, you will learn how to always run EMS as administrator.

 Always run Exchange Management Shell as administrator

+Step 1.
 Click the start menu and search for Exchange Management Shell.

+Step 3.
 Right-click Exchange Management Shell shortcut.
 Click Send to and click Desktop (create shortcut).

+Step 4.
 Right-click Exchange Management Shell desktop icon.
 Click Properties.

 Step 6.
 Enable Run as administrator option.
 Click twice on OK.

 Step 7.
 Double click Exchange Management Shell desktop icon.

 Step 8.
 Right-click Exchange Managenement Shell taskbar icon.
 Select Pin to the taskbar for easy access.